 - WP Smush: Compresses images, improves performance and site speed.

-- Better WordPress Minify: Allows you to minify your CSS and JS files for faster page loading for visitors.
+- Better WordPress Minify: This allows you to minify your CSS and JS files for faster page loading for visitors.

 - Lazy load: Lazy load images to improve page load times.